3-Ingredient Pumpkin Protein Pancakes

 The following text may contain Amazon affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases made through links on this post at no additional cost to you.

-- Mixing bowl: For combining the ingredients for the pancake batter.
-I love using my large glass Pyrex mixing bowl for this, but you can use whichever large bowl you have at home!
+• Mixing bowl: For making the pancake batter.
+I love using my large glass Pyrex mixing bowl for this, but you can use any large bowl you have at home!

-- Whisk or spoon: For mixing the batter.
-The one I used is the KitchenAid whisk which is pretty affordable and quite sturdy.
+• Whisk or spoon: For mixing the batter.
+The one I used is the KitchenAid whisk which is affordable and sturdy.

 1. Mix the batter